athomasoriginal/clojurescript-30/README.md

 # Learning Themes

-After re-reading and editing all my responses, I found some common themes while learning:
+After re-reading and editing all my responses, here are some tips when learning Clojure:

-1. Learn to Read the Clojure Docs
+1. Learn to read the Clojure docs

-2. Digging Deep
+    They are opinionated and consistent.
+Once you learn how they are written, they are an amazing tool.

+2. Don't dig too deep too fast

-    Digging too deep to early which makes it difficult because the concepts are difficult to udnerstnad on their own and sometimes it just takes repetition.
+    Clojure feels more complex at times then JavaScript.
+Digging too deep to early leads to information overload.
+Take it easy.

 # Background